 Ideally, you should take the time to sit down and break out all of your expenses, or use an app like Mint to track them.
 If you want a quick rundown, though, just take a look at one or two expenses or vendors who you feel you may visit too often.

-Maybe it’s spending too much at Starbucks or maybe it’s spending too much on fast food.
+Maybe it’s spending too much at Starbucks or maybe it’s spending too much on restaurant delivery.
 If you think you’re overdoing it, you probably are and you’ll find an easy and fast way to cut costs by looking at your wasteful spending habits first.

 Take the disposable out of disposable income